Applications Open: 01 October 2022

 Our assessments include research projects to cultivate a practice-oriented, dynamic links between the curriculum and issues faced by individuals in urban Singapore.
 These core skills and knowledge are essential in today’s workplace and knowledge-based society, preparing our graduates for understanding a fast-changing and increasingly complex world and equipping them with a foundation for related careers.

-You may pursue Sociology as a single subject or in combination with a Minor.
+You may pursue Sociology as a single major or in combination with a Minor.

 Refer to Minor Courses for more details.